NightwalkerLots/UAC-Public/README.md

 <img src="https://i.imgur.com/8v5xzmO.png" border="0">

 UAC is an anticheat designed for Minecraft Bedrock edition realms or servers ran by BDS.
-This has been tested on two anarchy realms for the course of 6 months and there was never a false positive.
+This has been tested on many Major Networks and has never had a false positive.

 ## Acknowledgements